 We always go with a bit of olive oil and vinegar.
 The oil adds some fat to the recipe which boosts its richness and a good balsamic vinegar is used to balance the fattiness and add more depth.

-There are all kind of different things you could add to this recipe to make it super flexible: sesame oil, olive oil, bacon fat if you’re brave, or even coconut oil.
+There are all kinds of different things you could add to this recipe to make it super flexible: sesame oil, olive oil, bacon fat if you’re brave, or even coconut oil.

 For vinegar, use anything you have on hand, but we would shy away from white distilled vinegar.
 It just doesn’t provide any depth to the flavor profile of the dish.
 We really like balsamic.
 Malt vinegar is fun too.

 Now, in this recipe, we didn’t add cheese, but cheese we have added feta, goat, and blue cheeses with amazing results.
 If we go with cheese, we normally don’t add it to the final dish but sprinkle it on top when we sever it.

 We like to do family-style with this recipe.
 We keep ours in a single large glass container and just pop it in the microwave when we’re about to sit down for lunch or dinner.
 No-fuss is required.